epccs/RPUpi/Hardware/Testing/linux.md

 # Description

-This is a list of notes regarding Linux things for RPUpi.
+This is a list of notes regarding Raspbin (Linux) things for RPUpi.

 # Table Of Contents: